Victoria Park, Auckland: History

 In 1910 'Campbell Free Kindergarten' opens in the western part of the park, with funds from Sir Logan Campbell and Lady Campbell.
 This building was later used by a sports club, and is owned by Auckland City Council, but fell into disrepair and has not had a tenant for two decades as of 2010, crumbling aways slowly.
 However, in June 2010 it was announced that NZ Transport Agency and Council had reached an agreement whereby some Vic Park Tunnel control equipment would be housed in a refurbished building provided as a legacy feature, with a 100-people occupancy community space on the ground floor.
 In 1912 the playground received equipment donated by John Court.
 Court owned a major Department Store on Queen Street and made many contributions to Auckland, including presenting the Zoo with an elephant.

-Victoria Park was the site if the first ever match of international rugby league played on New Zealand soil when Great Britain played against the New Zealand Maori team on 20 July 1910 as part of their first ever tour of Australasia.
+Victoria Park was the site of the first ever match of international rugby league played on New Zealand soil when Great Britain played against the New Zealand Maori team on 20 July 1910 as part of their first ever tour of Australasia.

 During the 1918 flu pandemic the park was used as an open air depot for the storage of the bodies of the many hundreds who died.
 The Pavilion was used as a temporary morgue.
 From here the bodies were transported to the Railway Station at the bottom of Queen Street and sent on to Waikumete Cemetery in West Auckland where they were interred in a series of mass graves.
 During the Second World War, the park was used for accommodation of US Armed Forces and covered with temporary huts.
 In the early 1950s, the park escaped closure and industrial redevelopment after it was decided that the facility was of regional use and the provision of parks in the outer suburbs would not suffice to replace it.